Import

 When you import a dataset from a data source, it appears in your data flow.
 Data Wrangler automatically infers the data type of each column in your dataset.
 To modify these types, select the Data types step and select Edit data types.

-When you import data from Athena or Amazon Redshift, the imported data is automatically stored in the default SageMaker S3 bucket for the AWS Region in which you are using Studio Classic.
+When you import data from Athena or Amazon Redshift, the imported data is automatically stored in the default SageMaker AI S3 bucket for the AWS Region in which you are using Studio Classic.
 Additionally, Athena stores data you preview in Data Wrangler in this bucket.
 To learn more, see Imported Data Storage.

 Important